orcc/jade/README.md

 Supported variables are:
  - **GENERATE_DOCS**: set to 1 to generate Jade documentation (Doxygen is required)
  - **BUILD_GPAC_RVC_DECODER**: set to 1 to build RVCDecoder dynamic library, to build Gpac module 'rvc_dec'
- - **LLVM_INSTALL_DIR**: set the LLVM directory you want to use to compile Jade against
+ - **FORCE_LLVM_INSTALL_DIR**: set the LLVM directory you want to use to compile Jade against.
+If not set, cmake will try to automatically detect an LLVM install on your machine.
  - **CMAKE_PREFIX_PATH**: set the path you want to install Jade when using ```make install``` or equivalent target

 ## Use Jade

 Jade provides different interfaces for managing the execution of XDF networks.
 The console or scenario modes give the ability to test its reconfiguration ability by changing on-the-fly the network execution.
 Jade encompasses several options to tunes the performances depending on the executing platform.
 Use `--help` to get a full lists of options managed by Jade.

 Jade can run on three differents modes.

 ### Command line

 This is the default mode, Jade is launched with a specified VTL, an XDF network and an input stimulus.
 It execute the given design and stop.
 Run Jade with the following options:
  - `-xdf <Top_network.xdf>`: Full path of your design's top network
  - `-L <VTL_folder>`: Full path of VTL folder your generated with Orcc